maticnetwork/terraform-polygon-supernets/README.md

   tag:BaseDN: "<YOUR_DEPLOYMENT_NAME>.edge.<YOUR_COMPANY>.private"
 ```

-4. The file `local-extra-vars.yml` has a bunch of values that are
+4. The `local-extra-vars.yml` file contains a number of values that are
-   commonly tweaked during supernet deployments.
+   often adjusted during Supernet deployments.
 At the very least,
-   you'll probably need to change `clean_deploy_title` to match
+   make sure to update the `clean_deploy_title` to match
-   whatever deployment name you used.
+   the deployment name you used.

-   Some of the other values like `block_gas_limit` and `block_time`
+   Other values like `block_gas_limit` and `block_time`
-   are important for performance and are worth setting very carefully.
+   significantly impact performance and should be set with care.

-5. Check if your instances are available by running the following.
+5. To verify the availability of your instances, run the following command:

 ```
 ansible-inventory --graph
 ```

 This command will list a bunch of instances.
-It's important at this
+At this stage, it's important
-stage to make sure that your SSM and SSH are configured to be able to
+to ensure that your SSM and SSH configurations allow access
-reach these instances based on their instance id.
-To test SSM, run a
+to these instances based on their instance IDs.
+To test SSM,
-command like this:
+execute a command similar to the one below:

 ```
 aws ssm start-session --target [aws instance id]
 ```

 An example instance id is `i-0641e8ff5f2a31647`.
 When you run this
-command you should have shell access to your VM.
+command, you should have shell access to your VM.

-6. Now that we know we can access our VMs, we need to ensure the
+6. Now that we've confirmed access to our VMs, we must verify that the instances are accessible by Ansible.
-   instances are reachable by Ansible.
-Try running this command:
+   Attempt running this command:

 ```
 ansible --inventory inventory/aws_ec2.yml --extra-vars "@local-extra-vars.yml" all -m ping